How to select instant3Dhub-Geometry with LineTraces

 }

-To prevent selection of geometry that is hidden we need to constrain the ray to the space that is not clipped.
-We provide a utility function that does that for you.
+To prevent selection of geometry that is currently hidden we need to constrain the ray to the space that is not clipped.
+A utility function takes care of this:

 if (!UI3DHUtilities::ClipLineSegmentByClipPlanes(HubConnector, RayStart, RayEnd))